 It is incredibly important that startup founders know what their VCs are going for so that they can be aligned and make smart decisions.

 Today, we’ll explore the question: what are your VC’s return expectations depending on the stage of investment?
 The TLDR; seed investors shoot for a 100x return; Series A investors need an investment to return 10x to 15x and later stage investors aim for 3x to 5x multiple of money.
-This translates into pretty impressive ROIs, but the success rate of these investments is an important factor to remember.
+This translates into portfolio returns from 20% to 35% targeted IRRs.

 VC Returns - Understanding the Power Law